 - Ada Co-Editors (Radhika Gajjala, Bowling Green State University and Carol Stabile, University of Oregon): Co-editors solicit articles and special issues for Ada.
 They oversee the peer review process and coordinate the workflow.

-- International consultants (Sarah Kember, Goldsmiths and Viola Lasmana, University of Southern California): Actively invites and recruits international contributors and reviewers makes sure that the journal issues consistently address themes with an eye to international audiences and accessibility of content.
+- International consultants (Sarah Kember, Goldsmiths and Viola Lasmana, University of Southern California): International consultants actively invite and recruit international contributors and reviewers.
+They ensure that the journal issues address themes consistently with an eye to international audiences and accessibility of content.

 - Librarian/Archivist (Karen Estlund, University of Oregon): The librarian / archivist oversees journal indexing, DOI assignment and registration, ISSN registration, and metadata coordination.
 The librarian works closely with the web mistress to ensure accessibility and search engine optimization.
 The librarian/archivist is responsible for staying on top of trends in publishing metrics and recommending options to the board.
 The librarian/archivist advises on copyright policies and licensing.
 In addition, the librarian/archivist coordinates digital preservation of the products of the Fembot Collective.